NUMINE Token (NUMI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NUMINE Token Historical Price

-According to the latest data gathered on NUMINE Token live price page, the current price of NUMINE Token is 0.068626USD.
-The circulating supply of NUMINE Token(NUMI) is 102.50M NUMI , giving it a market capitalization of $7.01M.
+According to the latest data gathered on NUMINE Token live price page, the current price of NUMINE Token is 0.067509USD.
+The circulating supply of NUMINE Token(NUMI) is 102.50M NUMI , giving it a market capitalization of $6.93M.

 The NUMINE Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NUMI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.